-(3) Subject to the provisions of section 5, where an authority in a Contracting State has made a determination as to whether or not any sum is due in respect of air navigation services provided by that Contracting State, that determination shall be enforceable in St Helena.
+(3) Subject to section 5, if an authority of a Contracting State has made a determination as to whether or not any sum is due in respect of air navigation services provided by that Contracting State, that determination is enforceable in St Helena.

-Exemption of aircraft and parts thereof from seizure on patent claims
+Exemption of aircraft and parts of them from seizure on patent claims

-5. (1) Any lawful entry into St Helena or any lawful transit across St Helena, with or without landings, of an aircraft to which this section applies shall not entail any seizure or detention of the aircraft or any proceedings being brought against the owner or operator thereof or any other interference therewith or on behalf of any person in St Helena, on the ground that the construction, mechanism, parts, accessories or operation of the aircraft is, or is likely to cause, an infringement of any patent, design or model.
+5. (1) Any lawful entry into St Helena or any lawful transit across St Helena, with or without landing, of an aircraft to which this section applies does not justify any seizure or detention of the aircraft or any proceedings being brought against the owner or operator of the aircraft, or any other interference with it, by or on behalf of any person in St Helena, on the ground that the construction, mechanism, parts, accessories or operation of the aircraft is, or is likely to cause, an infringement of any patent, design or model.

-(2) The importation into, and storage in, St Helena of spare parts and spare equipment for an aircraft to which this section applies and the use and installation thereof in the repair of such an aircraft shall not entail any seizure or detention of the aircraft or of the spare parts or spare equipment or any proceedings against the owner or operator of the aircraft or the owner of the spare parts or spare equipment or any other interference with the aircraft by or on behalf of any person in St Helena on the ground that the spare parts or spare equipment or their installation are or is an infringement of any patent, design or model.
+(2) The importation into, and storage in, St Helena of spare parts and spare equipment for an aircraft to which this section applies and the use and installation of them in the repair of such an aircraft does not justify any seizure or detention of the aircraft or of the spare parts or spare equipment or any proceedings against the owner or operator of the aircraft or the owner of the spare parts or spare equipment, or any other interference with the aircraft, by or on behalf of any person in St Helena, on the ground that the spare parts or spare equipment or their installation are or is an infringement of any patent, design or model.